apache/gravitino/docs/overview.md

 ### Direct metadata management

-Unlike the traditional metadata management systems, which need to collect the metadata actively or passively from underlying systems, Gravitino manages these systems directly the metadata directly.
+Unlike the traditional metadata management systems, which need to collect the metadata actively or passively from underlying systems, Gravitino manages these systems directly.
 It provides a set of connectors to connect to different metadata sources, the changes in Gravitino will directly reflect in the underlying systems, and vice versa.

 ### Geo-distribution support (WIP)